-2.1 A selection of research studies on the use of serious games for cogni- tive health.
-15 3.1 A summary of the cognitive screening and training limitations and how cognitive games can address them.
-32 3.2 The usability, game design, and technical requirements for the Cog- ARC system 38 3.3 Correlations between the Smartkuber mini-games and MoCA total scores 46 3.4 The theoretical framework of [4] with the cognitive screening and training limitations and how cognitive games can address them, adding the points that the developed game managed to implement.
-48 7.1 7.2 The games of the dementia games' review 76 77 8.1 8.2 The games of the dementia games' review 96 98 9.1 A summary of the cognitive screening and training limitations and how cognitive games can address them 10 12.1 The usability, game design, and technical requirements for the Cog-ARC system 136 The CogARC mini-games' individual characteristics 1 41 46 13.2 13.3 The mini-games of Smartkuber 159 166 168 0 170 171
+2.1 A selection of research studies on the use of serious games for cogni- tive health 15 3.1 A summary of the cognitive screening and training limitations and how cognitive games can address them.
+32 3.2 The usability, game design, and technical requirements for the Cog- ARC system.
+38 3.3 Correlations between the Smartkuber mini-games and MoCA total scores.
+46 3.4 The theoretical framework of [4] with the cognitive screening and training limitations and how cognitive games can address them, adding the points that the developed game managed to implement.
+48 7.1 7.2 The games of the dementia games' review 76 77 8.1 8.2 The games of the dementia games' review 96 98 9.1 A summary of the cognitive screening and training limitations and how cognitive games can address them 10 12.1 The usability, game design, and technical requirements for the Cog- ARC system 36 The CogARC mini-games' individual characteristics 41 13.2 The mini-games of Smartkuber 159 166 168 13.4 Correlations between the Smartkuber mini-games and MoCA total scores 10.0